GPurgatorio/Master-Computer-Science-ICT/README.md

 ICT Infrastructures - University of Pisa (Italy)

-*Since there is no material on ICT Infrastructures course, I'm trying to recap all lessons done in this page.
-The notes are written trying to remember the contents of the course (in accordance with the OneNote Notebook published on course page) and then expanding that contents with structured resources found online.
+*Since there is only little material on ICT Infrastructures course, this is a recap and summary of classes.
+The notes are a compilation of the course contents and focus on the topics in accordance with Prof. Antonio Cisternino's OneNote Notebook.
+It is highly recommended to study with the EMC DELL slides provided under <<_Raccolta contenuto>> which will not be uploaded here for copyright reasons.
+Each heading correspond to a module.
 If you find any error please, fork and submit a pull request!*

 # Table of contents
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->